BekzodIsakov/learning-nodejs/module-system/README.md

 1. Rename files from .js to .mjs or set "type": "module" in package.json.

 2. Replace require() with import and module.exports with export.

-Would you like more information on a specific aspect of the Node.js module system?